rick-r/marriage-figaro-norway/captions.md

 io vado via,
 io non ti vedo più, Susanna mia!

   Almaviva caught me sleeping with one of the extras, and I think he's really going to fire me this time.
-Unless Rosina intervenes for me, I'll never see you again, pretty lady
+Unless Rosina intervenes for me, I'll never see you again, pretty lady.